How to Get on Spotify Playlists in 2026 Without the “Payola”

 Key & Mode: Musical key and major/minor classifications.

-Valence: Emotional positivity (0.0 = sad, 1.0 = happy).
+Valence: Whether it sounds happy or sad (0.0 = sad, 1.0 = happy).

 Instrumentalness: Confidence score for vocal absence.